thomaspinckney3/cs4501/Project2.md

 	      - <your_file_path>:/app
 	    ports:
 	      - "8001:8000"
+	    command: "mod_wsgi-express start-server --reload-on-changes stuff-models/wsgi.py"

 Notice the difference between external_links and links.
 We use links to link to a container created by the docker-compose.yml.
 On the other hand, external_links is used to link to a container outside Compose.
 In this case, since we are linking to a container outside Compose, we use external_links.

 Volumes is like the -v tag we use when executing docker run.
 It mounts the app directory in the container onto the <your_file_path> directory on the host machine(your mac/PC).
 By specifing that, you can code in your text editor/IDE on your host machine and any change you make will be picked up by the container.

+Ports expose the port in your container to the port on your host machine.
+In this case, we are exposing port 8000 in the container to port 8001 on your host machine.
+By exposing the ports, you can access you Django app in the browser by going to localhost:8001 if you use a native Docker app or <your_docker_ip>:8001 if you use Docker Machine/Toolbox.

 Now that we've got this, save docker-compose.yml.
 Having Compose create and run our container is as simple as running